 In then most cases, condensation does not pose a real problem.
 However, in certain conditions, it can make sleep unpleasant (for example, when the sleeping bag or our face touches one of the wet curtain walls).

 The best solution to avoid the accumulation of condensation in the tent is to ensure proper ventilation.
-When you switch the AC off, make sure you have enough ventilation.
+When you switch the Air conditioner off, make sure you have enough ventilation.

 A special tip: Keep Air Conditioning at around 260.